guillaumeblaquiere/eventsync/README.md

 * `eventKey`: the name of the endpoint path to invoke from event source.
 The full path will be `/event/<eventKey>`.
 The `eventKey` value must be unique in the whole list of configuration's `Endpoint`
 * `AcceptedHttpMethods`: the list of accepted HTTP method for that `Endpoint`.
 The values can be GET, POST, OPTIONS, HEAD, PUT, DELETE, TRACE, CONNECT.
-If omit, all the methods will be accepted
+If omitted, all the methods will be accepted
+* `eventToSend`: define the event to add in the generated event sync message.
+Possible values are: ALL, FIRST, LAST, BOUNDARIES. `ALL` is set by default (if missing).
+  * `ALL`: all the event in the observation period are added to the event sync message
+  * `FIRST`: only the first event in the observation period is added to the event sync message
+  * `LAST`: only the latest event in the observation period is added to the event sync message
+  * `BOUNDARIES`: only the first and the latest event in the observation period are added to the event sync message.
+If there is only 1 event, it is not duplicated.
 * `minNbOfOccurrence`: the minimal number of event to consider the endpoint as valid when a trigger check is performed.
 The value must be > 0.
 If it is omitted or set to 0, it is set to 1 by default.